 Dr Whitehouse-Tedd’s teaching and research supervisory contributions are on BSc (Hons) Animal Biology, BSc (Hons) Zoo Biology and MSc Endangered Species Recovery and Conservation.

-Dr Whitehouse-Tedd has previously held positions in zoos and research facilities in the UK, United Arab Emirates, New Zealand, and South Africa.
-She is an invited reviewer for a range of zoo, veterinary and animal science journals.
+Dr Whitehouse-Tedd has previously held positions in conservation and research facilities in the UK, United Arab Emirates, New Zealand, and South Africa.
+She is an invited reviewer for a range of conservation and animal science journals.

-Research primarily focuses on human-wildlife conflict, zoo visitor studies, and the health and nutrition of zoo carnivores.
+Research primarily focuses on human-wildlife interactions (wild and captive settings), human-carnivore coexistence, vulture conservation, and the health and nutrition of zoo carnivores.

 - Zoo education and ambassador animal efficacy